Zuora CPQ vs. Salesforce CPQ

 Compare Zuora CPQ and Salesforce CPQ

-Salesforce also offers Salesforce CPQ + Billing for those customers who need a more comprehensive solution that can manage both subscription billing and CPQ operations with Revenue Cloud.
-This is great for companies with more complex product bundling and pricing needs, as the two solutions are deeply integrated for maximum efficiency.
+Salesforce is the CRM industry gold standard, and its CPQ solution is a part of its wide array of product offerings.
+Salesforce also offers Salesforce CPQ + Billing for customers who need a more comprehensive solution to manage subscription billing and CPQ operations with Revenue Cloud.
+This solution is great for companies with more complex product bundling and pricing needs, as the two solutions are deeply integrated for maximum efficiency.

 Product Overview